adamjmurray/ableton-midi-sculptor/README.md

 ## Features

 Some of the things you can do with this device:
-* "Humanize" (randomize) the timing and velocity of notes within a controllable range
+* "Humanize" (randomize) the timing and velocity of notes within a controllable range.
+* "Strum" chords by making simultaneous notes play in quick succession.
 * "Compress" velocity ranges to tame wild recordings with notes that are too quiet or too loud, or spread the velocities farther apart for more dynamic range.
-* Reverse all the pitches without changing timing or velocity
+* Reverse all the pitches without changing timing or velocity.
-* Randomly swap notes in a drum rack clip for sonic variations with the same timing as the original
+* Randomly swap notes in a drum rack clip for sonic variations with the same timing as the original.
-* Randomly delete notes to "thin out" a clip to create lower energy variations
+* Randomly delete notes to "thin out" a clip to create lower energy variations.
-* Randomize in all sorts of ways to experiment and overcome writer's block
+* Randomize in all sorts of ways to experiment and overcome writer's block.

 ### Device Panel